Diamond Bar, California: Government

-Diamond Bar City Council is currently headed by Mayor Nancy Lyons.
-The other council members are Ruth Low, Andrew Chou, Steve Tye, and Stan Liu.
+Diamond Bar City Council is currently headed by Mayor Chia Yu Teng.
+The other council members are Andrew Chou, Ruth Low, Stan Liu, and Steve Tye.

 Public services

 The Los Angeles County Sheriff's Department (LASD) operates the Walnut/Diamond Bar Station in Walnut, serving Diamond Bar.

 The Los Angeles County Department of Health Services operates the Pomona Health Center in Pomona, serving Diamond Bar.

 County, state, and federal representation

 The city is in the First District of the Los Angeles County Board of Supervisors, represented by Hilda Solis.